Update 1: The Magic Green Padlock

 What is the magic green padlock (… and what the heck is an SSL)?

 The green padlock means that your website has an SSL certificate installed.
-It means that all communications between visitors to your website and your website are encrypted and safe.
+It means that all communications between visitors to your website and your website are encrypted and safe and is a massive way to build trust in your website.

 You can tell if a site has an SSL installed by the green padlock and the green letters https:// before the URL.